 FTP, Standard Email and Consumer File Storage Apps Put Corporate Data at Risk

 Many organizations are still using outdated and unsecure methods for transferring files that do not encrypt files out-of-the-box (e.g. FTP, email and free consumer file storage apps).
-When using these solutions to collaborate on projects containing sensitive information, that information is at high risk of being retrieved by cybercriminals and is also a violation against common data security standards and requirements like PCI and HIPAA.
+When using these solutions to collaborate on projects containing sensitive information, that information is at high risk of being retrieved by cybercriminals and is also a violation against common data security standards and requirements.

 The Best Way to Send Encrypted Files from Any Device